siderolabs/omni-docs/content/docs/reference/cli.md

       --all                Delete all resources of the type.
   -h, --help               help for delete
-  -n, --namespace string   The resource namespace. (default "default")
+  -n, --namespace string   The resource namespace. (default "default") -l, --selector string    Selector (label query) to filter on, supports '=' and '==' (e.g. -l key1=value1,key2=value2)
 ```

 ### Options inherited from parent commands

 ```
       --context string             The context to be used.
 Defaults to the selected context in the omniconfig file.
+      --insecure-skip-tls-verify   Skip TLS verification for the Omni GRPC and HTTP API endpoints.
       --omniconfig string          The path to the omni configuration file.
 Defaults to 'OMNICONFIG' env variable if set, otherwise the config directory according to the XDG specification.
 ```

 ### SEE ALSO